Muhammad V of Morocco: Legacy

-The Mohammed V International Airport, Stade Mohammed V and Mohammed V Square in Casablanca, the Mohammed V Avenue, Mohammed V University and Mohammadia School of Engineering in Rabat, and the Mohammed V Mosque in Tangier are among numerous buildings, locales and institutions named after him.
-There's a mausoleum of Mohammed V in Rabat.
-There is an Avenue Mohammed V in nearly every Moroccan city and a major one in Tunis, Tunisia, and in Algiers, Algeria.
-The Mohammed V Palace in Conakry, Guinea, is named in his honour.
+The Muhammad V International Airport, Stade Muhammad V and Muhammad V Square in Casablanca, the Muhammad V Avenue, Muhammad V University and Mohammadia School of Engineering in Rabat, the Muhammad V Mosque in Tangier, and the Muhammad V Foundation for Solidarity are among numerous buildings, locales and institutions named after him.
+The mausoleum where he is buried bears the name of Muhammad V Mausoleum.
+There is an Avenue Muhammad V in nearly every Moroccan city and a major one in Tunis, Tunisia, and in Algiers, Algeria.
+The Muhammad V Palace in Conakry, Guinea is named in his honour.

+The Istiqlal Party, after his death, considered him "a universal hero as well as a national hero" and praised his "struggle to liberate Morocco, Algeria and all of Africa."

-In December 2007, The Jewish Daily Forward reported on a secret diplomatic initiative by the Moroccan government to have Mohammed V admitted to the Righteous Among the Nations.
+In December 2007, The Jewish Daily Forward reported on a secret diplomatic initiative by the Moroccan government to have Muhammad V admitted to the Righteous Among the Nations.